Spaghetti and meatballs-what a combo! (Spaghetti is a long, thin durum wheat pasta and meatballs are typically seasoned ground beef or pork.)

 Ever had a ball that's actually a risotto in disguise?
 Arancini are those crispy, golden delights filled with cheesy rice goodness.

 They warm up well, making them great for leftovers.
+(Reheat at 350°F for 10-15 minutes to crisp up the coating.)
 We can throw them in the oven for a quick snack or side.

-Pair them with marinara for a double tomato treat.
-We’re talking a crunchy outside and creamy inside that hits the spot.
+Pair them with marinara for a double tomato treat and explore arancini sides to serve.

 These little balls can also come with all kinds of fillings.
 Spinach, mushroom, even pepperoni if we're feeling wild!